Our Research Projects

 Since our inception in 2013, Enduring Hearts has dedicated over $10 million to innovative research initiatives.
 Our mission revolves around several critical areas, including the development of cutting-edge technologies, the establishment of, the establishment of new post-transplant care guidelines, enhancing patient compliance with vital medications, and most importantly, development of less invasive procedures to combat organ rejection.

-Give A Gift to Honor Dr. West's Medical Legacy
+Give a Gift to Honor Dr. Chinnock's Medical Legacy

 Our Research Priorities